Kitchen Safety Cooking Class

 There’s something magical about gathering in the kitchen.
 Whether it’s teaching each other new skills, bonding over a new recipe, or shared laughter, cooking has always been an activity that brings people together.
 At Good Neighbor Village, we believe that independence and growth come from new opportunities, and sometimes those opportunities begin in the kitchen.

-This March, Good Neighbor Village is excited to partner with the Virginia Down Syndrome Association (VDSA) and Jacob’s Chance to host kitchen safety and cooking classes in one of the cottages.
+This May, Good Neighbor Village is excited to partner with the Virginia Down Syndrome Association (VDSA) and Jacob’s Chance to host kitchen safety and cooking classes in one of the cottages.
 This series allows attendees to interact with others, meet new friends, and learn valuable life skills.
-The classes will take place every Wednesday evening in March from 7 to 8 pm.
+The classes will take place every Friday morning in May from 10:30 to 11:30 a.m.

 Cooking with Confidence & Building Community